prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 })
 ```

-## 4. Performing database migrations with Lift
+## 4. Performing database migrations with Prisma Migrate

 Going forward, you won't perform schema migrations using the `prisma deploy` command any more.
-Instead, you can use [Lift]().
-Every schema migration with Lift follows a 3-step-process:
+Instead, you can use the `prisma2 migrate` commands.
+Every schema migration follows a 3-step-process:

 1. Adjust the data model inside your Prisma schema to reflect the desired change (e.g. adding a new model)
-1. Run `npx prisma2 lift save` to save the migration on your file system (this doesn't touch the dataabse yet)
+1. Run `npx prisma2 migrate save --experimental` to save the migration on your file system (this doesn't perform the migration yet)
-1. Run `npx prisma2 lift up` to actually perform the migration against your database
+1. Run `npx prisma2 migrate up --experimental` to actually perform the migration against your database

+> **Note**: Prisma's `migrate` command is still experimental.
+Therefore, you're currently required to explicitily opt-in to its functionality via an `--experimental` flag.

 ## Summary

-In this upgrade guide, you learned how to upgrade an ExpressJS-based REST API from Prisma 1 to the Prisma Framework that uses Prisma Client JS and Lift.
+In this upgrade guide, you learned how to upgrade an ExpressJS-based REST API from Prisma 1 to the Prisma Framework that uses Prisma Client JS and Prisma Migrate.
 In the future, we'll cover more fine-grained upgrade scenarios, based on more complicated database schemas as well as for projects that are using GraphQL Nexus and `nexus-prisma`.